rcounsell/rcounsell.github.io/about.markdown

 My main research interest are in general relativity, hydrodynamics and gravitational waves.
 I am particularly interested in neutron star physics, such as their oscillation spectrum and their possible detection in gravitational wave signals.

-You can find some of my work at (https://github.com/rcounsell).
+You can find some of my work at <a href="https://github.com/rcounsell"> rcounsell</a>.